-Coconut Almond Cake is the perfect combination of sweet and nutty flavors, with a delicate texture that is sure to please your sweet tooth cravings.
-Not only is almond cake delicious, but it’s also packed with nutrition.
-It’s suitable for a gluten-free diet too!
+Coconut Almond Cake is the perfect combination of sweet and nutty flavors, with a delicate texture that is sure to please your sweet tooth cravings!

 We love to serve this almond cake with a homemade drizzle of Coconut or Pumpkin Caramel Sauce.